Documentation

 curl -fsSL https://raw.githubusercontent.com/drifthalt/drifthalt-agent/main/uninstall.sh | sudo bash4.
 Using the dashboard

 Once the agent runs its first scan, your server appears in the dashboard.
-Click into it to see all collected data across seven tabs.
+Click into it to see all collected data across eight tabs.

 Overview

 A summary of the server — package count, running services, SSL certificates, and cron jobs.
-Resource gauges show current CPU, memory, and disk usage.
+Resource gauges show current CPU, memory, disk, and swap usage.
+The Overview also shows PM2 process status (if configured) with restart counts and memory per process, OOM kill events from the last 24 hours, and baseline deviation count if a baseline has been set.

 Packages